Facebook pixel MA in Teaching FAQs | Pepperdine GSEP Skip to main content

 Where are classes held?

-Master of Arts in Teaching (with preliminary teaching credential) is offered at the West Los Angeles and Calabasas campuses.
+Master of Arts in Teaching (with preliminary teaching credential) is offered at the West Los Angeles, Calabasas, and Irvine campuses*.

 I am an International Applicant.
 What additional admission requirements do I need to submit?